apiato/apiato/docs/_docs/miscellaneous/contribution.md

 <a name="Contributing-Skeleton-Project"></a>
 ## Contributing to the Skeleton Project

-The APIATO skeleton, is the actual Apiato project on the repository `apiato/apiato`.
+The Apiato skeleton, is the actual Apiato project on the repository `apiato/apiato`.

-This guide will help you contribute to the APIATO skeleton project, while working on your personal project.
+This guide will help you contribute to the Apiato skeleton project, while working on your personal project.
 So you don't have to write the code twice, which makes contribution fun an fast.